anki-eliza/TicTacToe-in-Java/README.md

 1. Player vs Player
 - Two players take turns on the same system.
 - Player X starts first.
+After game resets, the next player goes first.
 - The game announces the winner or a tie automatically.

 2. Player vs Computer